cert-manager/sample-external-issuer/README.md

 make kind-cluster deploy-cert-manager docker-build kind-load deploy e2e
 ```

-## Release Process

-Visit the [GitHub New Release Page][] and fill in the form.
-Here are some example values:

- * Tag Version: `v0.1.0-alpha.0`, `v0.1.0` for example.
- * Target: `main`
- * Release Title: `Release v0.1.0-alpha.2`
- * Description: (optional) a short summery of the changes since the last release.

-Click the `Publish release` button to trigger the automated release process:

-* A Docker image will be generated and published to `gcr.io/cert-manager/sample-external-issuer/controller` with the chosen tag.
-* An `install.yaml` file will be generated and attached to the release.

-[GitHub New Release Page]: https://github.com/cert-manager/sample-external-issuer/releases/new

 ## How to write your own external issuer

 If you are writing an external issuer you may find it helpful to review the code and the commits in this repository